maximegris/angular-electron/README.md

 ## Browser mode

-Maybe you want to execute the application in the browser (WITHOUT HOT RELOAD ACTUALLY...) ?
-You can do it with `npm run ng:serve`.
+Maybe you want to execute the application in the browser with hot reload ?
+You can do it with `npm run ng:serve:web`.
 Note that you can't use Electron or NodeJS native libraries in this case.
 Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.

-## Error with nodejs third party packages

-Since Angular 6 does not provide an eject anymore, you can't configure your webpack config file to import node externals.

-An issue in [Angular repository](https://github.com/angular/angular-cli/issues/10681) is opened about this feature.

-Please have a look at [Stack Overflow Post workaround](https://stackoverflow.com/questions/50234196/after-updating-from-angular-5-to-6-i-keep-getting-the-error-cant-resolve-timer) that may work in some cases.
-Or use branch [angular5](https://github.com/maximegris/angular-electron/tree/angular5) and continue to eject your configuration file.

 ## Branch & Packages version